An All Star cast in another Agatha Christie adaptation…

 Hulk Rating: /10

 This was added to In the Good Old Days of Classic Hollywood’s Third Lauren Bacall Blogathon.
 Other reviews with this cast include Peter Ustinov in Death on The Nile.
 Lauren Bacall and John Gielgud star in Murder on the Orient Express.
 Carrie Fisher in her tribute HERE and When Harry Met Sally.
-David Soul starred in Star Trek and Murder She Wrote.
-Hayley Mills starred in Whistle Down The Wind, The Parent Trap, Tiger Bay, The Love Boat and Murder She Wrote.
-Piper Laurie also starred in The Love Boat, Hotel and Frasier.
+David Soul starred in a cameo HERE, Star Trek and Murder She Wrote.
+Hayley Mills starred in Whistle Down The Wind, The Parent Trap, Tiger Bay and Deadly Strangers.
 Jenny Seagrove starred in Bullseye.